 Once this hole has been dug out we will install a sump pit or sump basin as they are sometimes referred to.
 The sump pit is a large plastic bin that will allow for the accumulation of water and houses the sump pump.

-A sump pump is a submersible pump that sits inside of the sump pit and is at the heart of the sump drainage system.
+The type of sump pump Toronto residents usually have is a submersible pump that sits inside of the sump pit and is at the heart of the sump drainage system.
 There are three main components comprise a sump pump drain system – the sump pump, the sump pit, and the sump discharge pipe.

 The sole purpose of the sewage ejector pump is to move solids and liquids to the proper drainage system.
 This is particularly necessary with basement toilet facilities and laundry appliance installations.
 Sometimes it is impossible to install proper drainage simply because the main drain is higher than these systems.
 Without gravity to work in our favour we must install pumps to move the waste to where it needs to go.
 This is where a sewage pump will pump will come in handy; it will pump the waste water to the appropriate drain, ensuring proper function of these fixtures.

 This is a common question that we face.
 The best sewage pump for your needs will be based upon how much sewage will need to be pumped.
 Generally we are installing a lot of sewage pumps in the .5 to 1 horsepower range and the actual size of the pump varies based upon the specific needs of each individual sewage pump installation.
-Interested in having a licensed Toronto plumber install your sewage pump?
-Feel free to call us at 416-252-5557 and we’d be happy to discuss your needs in detail.
+Always have a licensed plumber Toronto residents trust to install your sewage pump – call us at 416-252-5557 and we’d be happy to discuss your needs in detail.

 Sump pumps do not generally require a lot of maintenance but occasionally we’ll get calls regarding various issues.

 There are a variety of problems that that can cause your sump pump to start making strange sounds.
 Such as problems that cause the pump to become stuck on; it be caused by an issue with the venting or even the pump could have been damaged from uncontrolled backflow from the sewer water.
-It’s a good idea to have a professional take a look at it; the discharge line may need a backflow prevention valve which will require the services of a professional plumber to install properly.
+It’s a good idea to have a professional take a look at it; the discharge line may need a backwater valve which will solve the problem of water backing up from the municipal sewer systems and flooding your home.

-A pump that runs constantly may be due to excessive water that the sump pump is actually trying to get rid, or it may be a more serious sign of a pump breaking down.
-Because of the nature of a sump pump, submersed and always in the darkness, is it not uncommon for various problems to occur with age such as mold or shorting of the circuitry.
+A pump that runs constantly may be due to excessive water that the pump is actually trying to get rid, or it may be a more serious sign of a pump breaking down.
+Because of the nature of sump pumps Toronto homes typically have installed, submersed and always in the darkness, is it not uncommon for various problems to occur with age such as mold or shorting of the circuitry.
 If your pump is over 7 years old it’s a good idea to have someone look at.

 It is not uncommon for a sump pump to fail during a thunderstorm; this is generally when a pump will be under the most stress as there will be a lot of water to deal with.
 Additionally, if you do not have a backwater valve on your drainage line your pump may be under incredible stress.
 If you think that your pump is failing it’s a good idea to replace it as soon as possible and ensure that it is there is a correctly installed backwater valve.